pkp2207/Koe-The-Kafe-GWOC-24/README.md

 # Koe the Cafe

-Welcome to Koe the Cafe's Koe the Café is a full-stack web application.
+Welcome to Koe the Cafe's full-stack web application.
 This project showcases a café management system with extensive features for both users and administrators.
 With a strong emphasis on frontend aesthetics and functionality, Koe the Cafe offers a delightful journey for visitors.

 ## Key Features